Engee documentation

 Dependencies

-To use this parameter, select the Enable backlash check box and one of the following values for Hard stop model:
+To use this option, select the option checkbox.
+Enable backlash and for the parameter Hard stop model one of the following values:

 Units